Jatin-Mehra119/AI-agent-based-Deep-Research/Docs/pdf_utils.md

 # PDF Utils Module Documentation

-The  pdf_utils.py  module provides functionality for converting Markdown content to PDF files using the FPDF library.
+The pdf_utils.py module provides functionality for converting Markdown content to PDF files using a hybrid approach with pdfkit (wkhtmltopdf) and FPDF library.
 This module includes utilities for handling text sanitization and PDF generation.

 ## Classes

 ### PDF

 A subclass of FPDF that customizes the header and footer sections of PDF documents.

 -   **header()**: Sets up a blank header with Arial font
 -   **footer()**: Adds page numbers at the bottom of each page